All customs clearance documents explained

-A customs invoice is a mandatory document for any export trade.
+A commercial invoice is a mandatory document for any export trade.
 The customs clearance department will ask for this document first as it contains information about the order, including details such as description, selling price, quantity, packaging costs, weight or volume of the goods to determine customs import value at the destination port, freight insurance, terms of delivery and payment, etc. A customs representative will match this information with the order and decide whether to clear this for forwarding or not.

 A shipping bill is a traditional report where the downside is asserted and primarily serves as a measurable record.
 This can be submitted through a custom online software system (ICEGATE).
 To obtain the shipping bill, the exporter will need the following documents:

 Bill of Lading is a legal document issued by the carrier to the shipper.
 It acts as evidence of the contract for transport for goods and products, mentioned in the bill provided by the carrier.
 It also includes product information such as type, quantity, and destination that the goods are being carried to.
 This bill can also be treated as a shipment receipt at the port of destination where it must be produced to the customs official for clearance by the exporter.
 Regardless of the form of transportation, this is a must-have document that should accompany the goods and must be duly signed by the authorised representative from the carrier, shipper, and receiver.
 The Bill of Lading comes in handy if there is any asset theft.